 - Ensuring opportunities are open to all, programs are inclusive of all constituencies, and efforts are made to engage diverse audiences, especially those that are traditionally underrepresented.

-- Leading the development and implementation of a shared vision and strategic plan integrated across teaching and learning; research, discovery and innovation; Extension, outreach, and community engagement; and public and professional service in the department that results in sustained impacts that are highly aligned with the unit’s strengths (i.e., animal genetics, physiology, and biology; meat science and nutrition; livestock and poultry production; equine and companion animal management, precision technology and animal welfare), IANR’s vision and mission, and for the benefit of Nebraska and beyond.
+- Leading the development and implementation of a shared vision and strategic plan integrated across teaching and learning; research, discovery and innovation; Extension, outreach, and community engagement; and public and professional service in the department that results in sustained impacts that are highly aligned with the unit’s strengths, IANR’s vision and mission, and for the benefit of Nebraska and beyond.

-- Ensuring Animal Science’s continued leadership in achieving UNL’s N2025 goals.
+- Ensuring Agricultural Economics’ continued leadership in achieving UNL’s N2025 goals.

 - Fostering a climate of curricular and pedagogical innovation across the continuum of learners to enhance student success and advance the unit’s strategic enrollment planning and implementation.

-- Engaging, coordinating, and providing leadership as appropriate with the IANR Communities of Practice, especially in those communities of practice where departmental faculty have expertise that contributes to the expected outcomes and impacts of these communities (i.e., Healthy Systems for Agricultural Production and Natural Resources; Science Literacy; Stress Biology; Drivers of Economic Vitality for Nebraska).
+- Engaging, coordinating, and providing leadership as appropriate with the IANR Communities of Practice, especially in those communities of practice where departmental faculty have expertise that contributes to the expected outcomes and impacts of these communities (i.e., Drivers of Economic Vitality for Nebraska; Healthy Systems for Agricultural Production and Natural Resources; Healthy Humans).

 - Communicating with transparency and clarity all aspects of departmental initiatives, operations, and challenges and opportunities with faculty, staff, students, and stakeholders.

 - Supporting, coordinating, and partnering with departments/schools and other entities internal to the university that support and/or align with departmental programming and faculty expertise.
-Emphasis will be on enhancing collaboration with the departments of Agricultural Economics, Agronomy and Horticulture, Biological Systems Engineering, Food Science and Technology, Nutrition and Health Sciences, and the schools of Natural Resources, and Veterinary Medicine and Biomedical Sciences to advance the unit’s strengths and IANR’s interdisciplinary initiatives.
+Emphasis will be on enhancing collaboration with the departments of Agronomy and Horticulture, Animal Science, Biological Systems Engineering, Child Youth and Family Studies, Economics, Food Science and Technology, Nutrition and Health Sciences, and the School of Natural Resources to advance the unit’s strengths and IANR’s interdisciplinary initiatives.

 - Partnering with IANR administrators, unit heads, and center directors (e.g., REEC’s) to promote and support collaborations and team building.

-- Engaging and coordinating as appropriate with Extension and research program areas (e.g., Livestock Systems, Water and Cropping Systems).
+- Engaging and coordinating as appropriate with Extension and research program areas (e.g., 4-H Youth Development, Community Environment, Early Childhood, Livestock Systems, Rural Prosperity Nebraska, Water and Cropping Systems).